Learn how to make perfect kettle popcorn; this classic, sweet and salty Stovetop Kettle Corn Recipe is simple, easy and calls only for 3 ingredients.

-For more easy popcorn recipes, check how to make spicy popcorn at home.
+For more easy popcorn recipes, check this spicy popcorn.

 Salt (optional): For a salty-sweet delight, sprinkle some sea salt or kosher salt on top of your sweet kettle corn.